joshrest/joshrest.github.io/content/project/laby-carotenoid/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "30X image from Rest’s lab: A. limacinum culture in log phase growth where sporulation has taken place.
+  caption: "A. limacinum culture in log phase growth where sporulation has taken place.
 Zoospores are somewhat ovoid in shape and can swim at great speed.
-A great variability in cell size exists within the culture; the zoospores are 5-8 μm wide1, whilst the largest vegetative cells are 20-32 μm wide."
+A great variability in cell size exists within the culture; the zoospores are 5-8 μm wide, whilst the largest vegetative cells are 20-32 μm wide."
   focal_point: "Smart"
   preview_only: false